Blood and Body Fluid Precautions

 - Wash your hands and other skin surfaces immediately after they come in contact with blood or body fluids.

-- If you give injections to a family member or
+- Take these precautions if you give injections to a family member or to yourself:

 - Use puncture-resistant containers to dispose of needles, scalpels, and other sharp instruments.

 - Do not bend or handle used needles or disposable syringes.

 - Avoid touching objects that may be contaminated.

 - Learn first aid and CPR, so when you are faced with an emergency or injury, you will know what to do.

 What should you do if you're exposed to blood or body fluids?

 Here are some steps to take if you are exposed to blood and body fluids.

 - Wash your hands immediately after any exposure to blood or body fluids, even if you wear gloves.